saltstack/salt/doc/topics/development/modular_systems.rst

     apt-get install ipython

-Now in the troubbling python module add the following line at any location you want to start the debugger.
+Now in the troubbling python module add the following line at a location you want to start the debugger.

     test = 'test123'
     import IPython; IPython.embed_kernel()